 Temperature is a crucial factor in wine appreciation, yet it is a factor that is insufficiently appreciated by many consumers.
 Wine critics and competition judges know that any wine will taste dramatically different when tasted at different temperatures.
 Similarly, sommeliers and connoisseurs know that the season or even the ambient temperature in a room will affect the appeal of almost any wine--whether advantageously or adversely.
 Being thoroughly informed about the importance of temperature is one of the most helpful ways to pick better wines and get the most out of them, usually without spending a dime.

-I happen to live in Washington, D.C., and at this point in July, the weather is so persistently hot that there’s no avoiding seasonal suffering.
-The only questions are these: Will your wine suffer also?
+I happen to live in Washington, D.C., where we are about to enter the blast furnace of July and August.
+Seasonal suffering is a given, so the only questions are these: Will your wine suffer also?
 And will you suffer while drinking less-than-optimal wine?

 Here are my four top tips for getting the most out of your wine when things turn hot: